CPVPEvent+

 How do I set up the world for /regen? +

-Make a clean copy of each event world folder you want resettable, and drop them inside plugins/CPVPEvent+/regen-templates/.
+Make a clean copy of each event world folder you want resettable, and drop them inside plugins/CPVPEvent+/regen-world/.
 One subfolder per world.
 Subfolder names must match the live world names exactly.

 So for a server with world + world_minecraft_plains, you'd end up with: